 Let us first understand the importance of Data visualization in Business and Data analytics.
 Data visualization allows data analysts to converse with their end-users.
 The outcome of data analysis is not immediately comprehensible to the people who do not directly deal with data.
 Data visualization bridges that gap and makes people understand the possibility of data analysis.
+Tableau Tutorial helps you to know about Tableau products and benefits in detail.

 What is Tableau?